daveschumaker/DaveChat/readme.md

 ### Things I've added

-In the interest of learning more about Node.js (and JavaScript!), I've been working on adding a few more things than the default socket.io library has.
+In the interest of learning more about Node.js (and JavaScript!), I've been working on adding a few more things than the default socket.io chat app tutorial has.
 This includes things like:

 * Usernames!
 * Number of active users!